Importance of Product Photography

-- Photographs are presenting in a square thumbnail on Ruckify, so its best to make sure the important bits of your item can be seen in a square format.
-Make sure your item is centre stage and that you get shots of all its angles if you can (sides, front, back and above).
+- Product photography is presented in a square thumbnail on Ruckify, so its best to make sure the important bits of your item can be seen in a square format.
+Make sure your item is center stage and that you get shots of all its angles if you can (sides, front, back, and above).

 - There are some pretty decent editing apps out there that can help take your image to the next level!
-ColorStory is a personal favourite… and it’s free!
+ColorStory is a personal favorite… and it’s free!

 - I always use the following editing features to enhance my photography: I bring up the brightness/exposure and sharpness.
-If my image looks to yellow, I bring down the “temperature”.
+If my image looks too yellow, I bring down the “temperature”.